-A specimen of the valve rubber facing supplied by the manufacturer shall be maintained in water at a temperature of 212 °F (100 °C) for 6 hours.
-The comparative ability of rubber to withstand the effect of water shall be evaluated in accordance with ASTM D 471, "Standard Test Method for Rubber Property - Effect of Liquids."
+A specimen of the valve rubber facing supplied by the manufacturer shall be maintained in water at a temperature of 212 °F (100 °C) for 6 hours to measure the comparative ability of rubber to withstand the effect of water in accordance with ASTM D471, "Standard Test Method for Rubber Property - Effect of Liquids."
 At the end of this period, a change in the thickness or weight of the sample shall not exceed 1.5 percent of the original thickness or weight.